-The certificates provide opportunities for experienced healthcare or information technology professionals to attain high-level knowledge and skills related to the application and management of technology in the healthcare setting.
+The certificates provide opportunities for experienced health-care or information technology professionals to attain high-level knowledge and skills related to the application and management of technology in the health-care setting.
 The certificates require 12 hours (Health Informatics Fundamentals, Leadership in Health Informatics, Health Data Science Informatics) or 13 hours (Mobile Health Informatics).

-Establish the Joint Master of Science in Supply Chain and Operations

-Management/Master of Business Administration, College of Business

-Administration and the Graduate College, Chicago
+Establish the Joint Master of Science in Supply Chain and Operations Management/Master of Business Administration, College of Business Administration and the Graduate College, Chicago

-The Chicago Senate, with the recommendation of the College of Business

-Administration and the Graduate College, has approved the establishment of the joint
+The Chicago Senate, with the recommendation of the College of Business Administration and the Graduate College, has approved the establishment of the joint Master of Science in Supply Chain and Operations Management/Master of Business Administration.

-Master of Science in Supply Chain and Operations Management/Master of Business supply chain management and operations.
-The joint program equips students with the knowledge and credentials to qualify for these roles, and allows students to utilize 16 hours of shared coursework across the two degrees.
-As a result, students can earn both degrees in a total of 70 hours instead of 86 hours, and can finish within $2\frac{1}{2}$ years.
+The joint program is proposed to meet the growing demand for mid- and senior-level managers with strong business knowledge coupled with solid grounding in supply chain management and operations.
+The joint program equips students with the knowledge and credentials to qualify for these roles and allows students to utilize 16 hours of shared coursework across the two degrees.
+As a result, students can earn both degrees in a total of 70 hours instead of 86 hours, and can finish within 21⁄2 years.